python-zk/kazoo/docs/async_usage.rst

-The callback function will be passed the :class:`~kazoo.interfaces.IAsyncResult` instance and should call the :meth:`~kazoo.interfaces.IAsyncResult.get` method to retrieve on it to retrieve the value.
+The callback function will be passed the :class:`~kazoo.interfaces.IAsyncResult` instance and should call the :meth:`~kazoo.interfaces.IAsyncResult.get` method on it to retrieve the value.
 This call could result in an exception being raised if the asynchronous function encountered an error.
 It should be caught and handled appropriately.